 A native of Corning, New York, Liz has called Hartsville, South Carolina, her home for over thirty years.
 Her interest in writing began when she first worked at the Corning Leader newspaper as an advertising designer.
 But it wasn't until she completed a writing class years later from the Children’s Institute of Literature in Connecticut that she learned the finer points of fiction and non-fiction writing for early readers and young teens.

-Now retired from Sonoco Products Company and the City of Hartsville, she continues her love of music and is the Director of Music at Our Shepherd Lutheran Church where she is also a council member.
-She has served as president of Darlington County Independent Housing Corp., co-founder of In The Wings Production Company (a not-for-profit theatrical organization), a contributing writer for She Magazine in South Carolina, and edits and designs e-newsletters and brochures for various community organizations.
+Now retired, she continues with community involvement.
+Previously, she served as president of Darlington County Independent Housing Corp., co-founder of In The Wings Production Company (a not-for-profit theatrical organization), a contributing writer for She Magazine in South Carolina, designed e-newsletters and brochures for various community organizations.

-In her spare time, she putters around the house and garden, loves to read adventure books, dabbles in a few arts and crafts.
-She continues to write for adults and children with the promise of future publications, reads to elementary students in the persona of Granny Kate, and offers her time and talents to numerous charitable and community organizations.
+In her spare time, she putters around the house and garden, loves to read adventure books, dabbles in a few crafts.
+She continues to write for adults and children with the promise of future publications, and offers her time and talents to numerous charitable and community organizations.

-And last, but not least, she shares her life with her loving husband, Johnny and their sweet cat, McDuffie – the inspiration for her first book.
+And last, but not least, she shares her life with her sweet cat, MacGregor.